naman10parikh/marketplace/spec.md

 # Technical Specification

 **MCP-Server Marketplace (MVP)**
-Based on PRD (see [prd.txt]) and aligned with our modern SaaS stack (see [stack.md]), this document defines the architecture, components, data models, APIs, infrastructure, and non-functional requirements for the MCP-Server Marketplace.
+Based on PRD (see [prd.txt]) and aligned with our modern SaaS stack (see [stack.md]), this document defines the architecture, components, data models, APIs, infrastructure, and non-functional requirements for the MCP-Server Marketplace

 ---